Tiboris/linkfinder/README.md

 # linkfinder
-Find external links in topics of Gentoo forum
+Downloads the entire Gentoo forum and finds external links in topics of it.